15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 North Dakota Medicaid and financial aid

-- Personal Care Services: Provides in-home assistance with bathing, grooming, meal preparation, and essential shopping
+- Personal Care Services provides in-home help with bathing, grooming, meals, and shopping

-- Home and Community Based Services Waiver: Covers adult day care, non-medical transportation, and home modifications
+- Home and Community Based Services Waiver covers adult day care, transportation, and home modifications

 - North Dakota residency